LuciusVH/Goatflix/README.md

 On large screens (above 768px), the [index.html page](https://github.com/LuciusVH/goatflix/blob/main/assets/img/wireframes/index-lg.png) (clicking opens up the wireframe picture) is divided in 3 different sections:

-1. The callout section, displaying a large hero image in the background, the logo on the top left corner, a Call To Action (CTA) button on the top right corner opening up the contact modal form to book a videocall, a title & text paragraph followed by a button anchored to the next section (leading the user towards the rest of the webpage).
+1. The callout section, displaying a large hero image in the background, the logo on the top left corner, a Call To Action (CTA) link on the top right corner opening up the contact modal form to book a videocall, a title & text paragraph followed by another CTA link anchored to the next section (leading the user towards the rest of the webpage).

 2. The "Stars" section, displaying 4 different Nigerian dwarf goats: each with a picture, name, text description of their character & fun facts and finally a CTA button, opening up the contact modal form in order to book a videocall.